sttoracle/ORACASB/README.md

 ![](images/CASB/01-grant-access.png)

-> This is part of the Salesforce Authorization code OAuth Flow that CASB utilize to gain authorization to access the relevant Salesforce APIs it will use to integrate with Salesforce.
+> This is part of the Salesforce Authorization code OAuth flow that CASB utilize to gain authorization, (OAuth Access Token) to access the relevant Salesforce APIs it will use to integrate with Salesforce.

 Click the *Allow* button to allow the access.
 You will be redirected back to the Oracle CASB Cloud Service.